12 Best SAST Tools in 2026: Compare Code Security Tools

 Cons

-Kodus is not the best choice if the company is looking only for a classic SAST tool, with broad AppSec coverage inside a traditional single-vendor package.
+Kodus is not the best fit if the company wants only a traditional SAST scanner with broad AppSec coverage, compliance dashboards, and centralized security policy management in a single enterprise platform.

-It also makes more sense for teams that want to bring rules, context, and internal standards into review.
-If the expectation is only to turn on a generic scanner and handle all alerts outside the PR flow, other tools may fit better.
+It also works best when the team is willing to define rules, connect context, and tune the review process.
+If the goal is only to turn on a generic scanner and handle alerts outside the PR workflow, tools like SonarQube, Snyk Code, Semgrep, Checkmarx, or Veracode may fit that expectation better.

 Pricing

 The Community plan is free.
-The Teams plan costs $10 per developer per month, with BYOK.
-Enterprise is custom pricing.
+The Teams plan costs US$10 per developer per month with BYOK.
+Enterprise is available with custom pricing.

 2. SonarQube